apache/pulsar/site2/docs/functions-package.md

     pip install python-client==2.6.0
     ```

-3. Run the Python function.
+3. Run the Python Function.

     (1) Copy the Python function file to the Pulsar image.